 In a worker’s compensation claim, the worker is only required to prove he or she was injured on the job.
 No claim of liability by the employer is necessary.
 Compensation is then set and distributed by the appropriate state government agency.
 For injured railway workers to receive financial help, they must show their injuries were a direct result of something that occurred on the job.
 Cases under FELA are fault-based.

 The injured individual must show that damage was caused by:

 - Reckless or negligent behavior by a fellow employee; or

 - Railroad agent or contractor negligence.

-The injured must prove the defendant, whether a railroad company, another employee, or a manufacturer, acted in a negligent manner resulting in an unsafe work environment that caused the injury.
-Awards from successful FELA claims are usually much larger than those from worker’s compensation claims; however, railroad employees making a FELA claim must prove the injury they sustained was caused by the owner or operator of the railroad company.
+The injured must prove the defendant, whether a railroad company, another employee, or a manufacturer, acted in a negligent manner resulting in an unsafe work environment.
+Awards from successful FELA claims are usually larger than those from worker’s compensation claims; however, railroad employees making a FELA claim must prove the injury was caused by the owner or operator of the railroad company.
 This means that, through some action or inaction, the railroad company is, at least in part, liable for the accident.
 The phrase “at least in part” places a FELA claim into the “featherweight” category, meaning the burden of proof for liability is small.
-If it can be proven that the railroad company is responsible, even in a minor way, they will be found liable for the injury in the claim.
+If it can be proven that the railroad company is responsible, even in a minor way, they will be found liable for the injury.

 Time Limitations on Filing a Claim

 Don’t wait to file a claim because there are time limitations for filing all types of injury claims.
 The federal statute of limitations for FELA claims is three years from date of injury.
 Accident investigations and witness depositions are another pressing reason to seek the assistance of an experienced railroad injury attorney right away.
 As time passes, evidence can be lost and memories can fade, thereby jeopardizing the success of a claim.